-President Trump Is Said To Be Trying To Arrange A Meeting With Waffle House Hero James Shaw, Jr.
+President Trump Is Said To Be Trying To Arrange A Meeting With Waffle House Hero James Shaw Jr.

-White House Press Secretary Sarah Huckabee Sanders stated in a press conference on Tuesday that efforts are being made to contact Waffle House hero James Shaw, Jr. for a meeting at the White House.
-To date, President Donald Trump has yet to speak or tweet a word about Shaw’s lifesaving actions when a gunman opened fire at a Waffle House near Nashville, TN on April 22.
+White House Press Secretary Sarah Huckabee Sanders stated in a press conference on Tuesday that efforts are being made to contact Waffle House hero James Shaw Jr. for a meeting at the White House.
+To date, President Donald Trump has yet to speak or tweet a word about Shaw’s lifesaving actions when a gunman opened fire at a Waffle House near Nashville, TN, on April 22.
 Many have accused Trump of racism because of his silence on this matter and his actions in other matters involving people who are a different race than him.

 Twenty-nine-year-old Shaw has been proclaimed a hero far and wide for his actions at a Waffle House last month.
-About 3:25 on the morning of Sunday, April 22, suspect Travis Reinking (also 29-years-old) entered a Waffle House in Antioch, TN wearing nothing but a jacket.
+About 3:25 in the morning of Sunday, April 22, suspect Travis Reinking (also 29 years old) entered a Waffle House in Antioch, TN, wearing nothing but a jacket.
 He shot at two people who were outside the restaurant before going inside where he continued shooting.
-James Shaw, Jr. took cover until there was a brief break in the shooting.
+James Shaw Jr. took cover until there was a brief break in the shooting.
 Shaw took the opportunity to rush the shooter, take away his AR-15, and throw the weapon over the Waffle House counter.
 The shooter ran and has since been arrested.
 The Antioch Patch quoted the hero as saying,

 “When he came in, I distinctively remember thinking that he is going to have to work for this kill.
 I had a chance to stop and thankfully I stopped him.”